kevinGuazi/chaopengio.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, actually in Python and Django.
+I am a architech of big data.
+Mainly focus on hadoop, hbase, etc.

-email: agus[at]python.web.id
+email: pengchao.free[at]qq.com